technow10/WordPress-Project/README.md

 # WordPress-Project
-How to host a WordPress application on AWS
+How to host a WordPress application (website) on AWS through the AWS Management Console platform.

 ---
+# About the project
+This project leverage the use of cloud services, in deploying a WordPress application in a scalable, secured and highly available infrastructure environment.
+The use of AWS VPC (Virtual Private Network) ensures we could build and deploy within a short time the neccessary privately owned, secured and scalable network system for hosting our servers (EC2).
+We also leverage the use of AWS File System (EFS) rather than the usual EBS (Elastic Block System).
+The reason is to ensure system management and maintenance flexibilty, unlike a Block Storage that is attached to a single server (EC2).

 # Hosting a WordPress Website on AWS
 In this repository, I have provided all the resources as well as scripts needed to deploy a WordPress website on Amazon Web Services (AWS).
 The AWS services and resources I employed, ensures that our application  a high degree of scalability, security and high availability for a WordPress application.

 ## Architecture Overview
-We hosted the WordPress website with an EC2 instances within a highly available and secure architecture.
-Which includes:

 - A Virtual Private Cloud (VPC) with public and private subnets across two Availability Zones (AZs) for fault tolerance and high availability.
 - An Internet Gateway to allow communication between instances in the VPC and the internet.
 - Security Groups acting as a virtual firewall to control inbound and outbound traffic.